 A native of Vienna, he holds a BA in Politics and International Studies from Warwick University, UK, where he was Talks Organiser for the Warwick International Development Summit 2009.
 After doing his civil service and working as an English teacher in Zhengzhou and Nanjing, China, he returned to Vienna in June 2012 and started his MA in Political Science, concentrating on East Asian Economics and Society.

-His travels over the past couple of years have taken him around the world through China and Indonesia, to Ghana and Nigeria, and to most of the countries of Europe.
+His travels over the past couple of years have taken him around the world through China and Indonesia, Ghana and Nigeria, Chile and Argentina and to most of the countries of Europe.

 He is fluent in English and German, and can communicate in Chinese.